Profile of a Hater: Ilhan Abdullahi Omar (D-MN)

-At one time, hers was an inspiring story: A young child is plucked from a Kenyan refugee camp four years after having escaped the strife in her home country of Somalia, and she and her family ultimately arrive in the U.S. before her 11th birthday.
-Instead, the feel-good tale of Congresswoman Ilhan Omar has been sullied by her oft-documented anti-Semitism and her seeming ungratefulness for such good fortune.
+At one time, her story had the potential of being inspirational: A young child is plucked from a Kenyan refugee camp four years after having escaped the tribal civil war in her home country of Somalia, and she and her family ultimately arrive in the U.S. before her 11th birthday.
+Instead, the feel-good tale of Ilhan Abdullahi Omar (D-MN) has been desecrated by her American-hating rhetoric, her oft-documented anti-Semitism and her abject ingratitude for such good fortune.
 In fact, only her family’s wealth, prominence, and privilege allowed her such an opportunity, all while she rails against the “privilege” of others.

 Now 37 years old, Omar’s rapid political rise tells part of the story, while then-candidate Donald Trump told another part on a 2016 campaign visit to Minneapolis: “[We] have seen firsthand the problems with faulty refugee vetting,” he said, “with large numbers of Somali refugees coming into your state, without your knowledge, without your support or approval.”
 Among those refugees was Omar, who was just about to be formally elected to the Minnesota House of Representatives, having won the Democrat-Farmer-Labor (DFL) primary over a 44-year incumbent legislator who fell victim to the changing demographics in a district that includes a Minneapolis neighborhood known as “Little Mogadishu.”